nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Each `Member` object references `Task` object in the `UniqueTaskList`, instead of needing its own list of tasks.
 However, this design has some issues in storage,
 * Since Ailurus uses json files to store user data, json format members should at least store the unique identifier of each task the member had.
-In our implementation, the unique identifier is `Name` and `TaskDeadline`, which are actually the main part of a `Task`.
+In our implementation, the unique identifier is `name` and `taskDeadline`, which are actually the main part of a `Task`.
 * At the same time, json format member need to store the completion status of each referencing task.
 * In all, implementing the storage of this member-task relation by using json file is likely to incur redundancy and error-prone, so we decided to use an easier implementation, which is the current one.